-After a hearing date is scheduled, the family may request to reschedule only upon showing "good cause," which is defined as an unavoidable conflict which seriously affects the health, safety or welfare of the family and they provide documentation of such a good cause.
+After a hearing date is scheduled, the family may request to reschedule only upon showing "good cause," which is defined as an unavoidable conflict that seriously affects the health, safety or welfare of the family and they provide documentation of such a good cause.
+If the family does not appear withing 15 minutes of the scheduled hearing time and has not called Carroll County Housing, the right to a hearing is considered waived and the termination will stand.